Franz Kafka: Works

 All of Kafka's published works were written in German.
 What little was published during his lifetime attracted scant public attention.
 Kafka finished none of his full-length novels and burned around 90 percent of his work, much of it during the period he lived in Berlin with Diamant, who helped him burn the drafts.
 In his early years as a writer he was influenced by von Kleist, whose work he described in a letter to Bauer as frightening and whom he considered closer than his own family.
 The first mention of Kafka's work was in an article by Max Brod on 9 February 1907 in the Berlin weekly Die Gegenwart, two years prior to his first publication.
-Brod would write about his friend again in 1921 in an essay entitled "Der Dichter Frank Kafka".
+Brod would write about his friend again in 1921 in an essay entitled "Der Dichter Franz Kafka".